 Akins • Anderson • Austin High • Bowie • The Griffin School • Harmony Science Academy • Headwaters School • KIPP • LC Anderson • Liberal Arts and Science Academy • McCallum • Round Rock • St. Andrew’s Episcopal School • St. Mary’s Hall • The Ann Richards School • The University of Texas at Austin • Vandergrift • Westwood

 The cost of supporting an AMIGOS volunteer in Latin America is significant.
 The Austin Chapter covers AMIGOS program costs through a combination of product sales, donor contacts through letter writing, phone calls, online, and a family fee contribution.
 All volunteers are required to fully take part in each fundraising activity as fundraising skills are an important component of AMIGOS training program and raise awareness of AMIGOS programs in the community.

 LETTER WRITING/DONOR CONTACTS

-Each participant is also required to send out a combination of letters and emails to friends and family to request individual tax-deductible donations (the revenue from this effort is pooled).
-Letters are written by the participant with considerable help provided by the chapter during the process.
+Each volunteer is also required to send out a combination of letters and emails to friends and family to request individual tax-deductible donations (the revenue from this effort is pooled).
+Letters are written by the student with considerable help provided by the chapter during the process.

-Participants are also required to participate in Fiesta, the chapter’s biggest fundraiser of the year.
-Volunteers will assist in the planning process and are obligated to attend.
-This takes place usually in the spring time.
-For more information and to visit the past 2017 FIESTA, please visit FIESTA page.
+Volunteers and their families are also required to participate in Fiesta, the chapter’s biggest fundraiser of the year.
+Volunteers and families will assist in the planning process (such as but not limited to procuring auction items) and are obligated to attend.

 - Secondary short-term international medical insurance